SkiFree: Reception

-Upon release, SkiFree attained a cult status in the PC community.
+SkiFree attained a cult status in the PC community.
 In his 1992 review for MEPs 2 and 3, Richard Mansfield of Game Player's PC Entertainment favorably rated them as "visually sophisticated and...entertaining" as the first Pack.
 While ranking Klotski as the best of the packs and only noting SkiFree as a "simple skiing simulation", he recommended all of the sixteen games and praised each of them for taking advantage of effects that "show off the visual beauty that Windows can bring to a computer."
 In another 1992 review, Barry Simon of PC Magazine described the game's graphics as humorous and "not very extensive", and while he chose Pipe Dream of Entertainment Pack 2 as the game to purchase as a standalone title, at a bargain of US$5 per title, he recommended both of the packs.
 Computer Gaming World described the MEP franchise as providing short gaming experiences, and noted its lead in the "gaming lite" category.
 By September 1992, the first three MEPs sold a total of over 500,000 copies.

 SkiFree continues to receive critical acclaim in retrospective reviews.
 Josh Augustine of PC Gamer cited it as one of his favorite games of his childhood.
 Lisa Foiles of The Escapist ranked it No. 1 on its list of Top 5 Ski / Snowboard Games, calling it an "undeniable classic."
 Computer Power User described the game as a "killer app", noting that SkiFree was not particularly groundbreaking, but as one of the MEP 3 titles, it "stood apart from Minesweeper and the various card and board-game translations that dominated the software bundles."
 Brittany Vincent of PC Gamer characterized it as an endless runner, rationalizing that SkiFree had no ending and that the course would loop to the top of the map when players reached the bottom.
 In another PC Gamer article highlighting the history of trees in video gaming, Matt Elliott characterized the game's trees as "mean, twisted little saplings" that threaten to ruin the player's course.
 Games journalist Alfie Bown described the way other popular Windows games required concentration or mental energy, playing into the operating system's reputation for usefulness and productivity.
 He contrasted it with the "totally anachronistic" SkiFree, a more casual "subversive alternative."